Hemisphere Emphasis Astrology

 The Innie-Outie Paradox

 You might have planets below the horizon, rooting you in subjective, personal realms, but if those planets are in signs known for their outward focus, like Sagittarius or Aquarius, you’re a curious blend of introspective and social.
-Some astrologers might suggest that you could be a hermit who writes globally acclaimed novels, or an activist driven by deeply personal convictions.
+You could be a hermit who writes globally acclaimed novels, or an activist driven by deeply personal convictions.
 Astrology often contains such paradoxes, especially in the realm of hemispheres.
 It’s important not to interpret these too literally.
 A predominance in a particular hemisphere tells only part of the story; the signs these planets are in and the aspects they make to each other greatly modify how these energies manifest.
 For instance, the presence of many planets in emotional water signs could emphasize the subjectivity of planets below the horizon, making the person even more internally focused.

 Eastern Hemisphere Dominance